ORNL/intersect-architecture/sos/logical/resilience/rollback.rst

    known error/failure-free state of the system.
-The **log-based strategy** relies on logging, i.e., storing the information of events, such as messages sent between different parts of the system or to the system as input, on a persistent storage system that is not affected by the error or failure.
+The **log-based strategy** relies on logging, i.e., storing the information of events, such as messages sent between different parts of the system or to the system as input, on a persistent storage that is not affected by the error or failure.
    Upon detection of an error or failure, the log is replayed to recreate the last known error/failure-free state of the system.
 In contrast to the checkpoint-based strategy, the log-based strategy is able to offer resilience in the presence of non-deterministic events and for non-deterministic systems, as replaying the event log deterministically recreates system state.